Unforgettable adventure: individually by bike from Laos to Vietnam - with a private guide

 Hotel: New Chaleunsouk Guesthouse

-• Day 8 – Crossing the Border: From Muang Khua to Dien Bien Phu
+• Day 8: Muang Khua and border crossing into Vietnam to Dien Bien Phu

 Meals: breakfast, lunch, dinner